SurfaceJS/surface/packages/@surface/custom-element/readme.md

 * [Helpers](#helpers)

 # Introduction
-...
+[Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components) are a set of web platform APIs that allow you to create new custom, reusable, encapsulated HTML tags to use in web pages and web apps.
+Custom components and widgets build on the Web Component standards, will work across modern browsers, and can be used with any JavaScript library or framework that works with HTML.

-**@surface/custom-element** adds the ability to use directives and data bindings within web components templates.
+However, the technology still lacks some important features presents on everyday workflow.

-Fully compatible with other libraries and frameworks and just requires a ESM compatible enviroment to run.
+**@surface/custom-element** aims cover this gap adding the ability to use directives and data bindings within web components templates enabling the creation of more complex components with less effort.

 # Getting Started
 A minimal component requires two things: Extend the Custom Element class and annotate the class with the element's decorator.